barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 ## DTel orchagent

-Events directed to DTel orchagent will be demuxed based on the ConfigDB table name.
+This is a new Orch agent added to handle DTel events.
+These events are demuxed based on the ConfigDB table name.

 Events handled by DtelOrch agent:

     * Set event
     * Delete event

-Any "Set" event issued after a successful "Set" will result in DtelOrch agent issuing a "Delete" followed by a "Set" for the attribute.
-This eliminates the need to save state in DTelOrch agent and the additional processing needed to compute the diffs between consecutive "Set"s.

 Most events are handled as shown in the sequence diagram below.
 Ones which are different are depicted in the following figures.